 In New York, the legislature can’t legalize full online gaming.
 The state’s constitution prohibits gambling except for horse racing, lottery gambling and brick-and-mortar casino activities.
 While rewriting the state constitution would be next to impossible the lawmakers’ success in classifying internet poker as a game of skill will now allow Internet casinos to enter the market.

 Expanding state gambling wasn’t a consideration until 2013 when New York voters approved the construction of four non-tribal casinos.
-Once the casinos were approved for Tioga Downs, Schenectady, Waterloo and Adelaar the door opened and gaming advocates began to explore options for other forms of New York gambling endeavors.
+Once the USA casinos were approved for Tioga Downs, Schenectady, Waterloo and Adelaar the door opened and gaming advocates began to explore options for other forms of New York gambling endeavors.

 The advocates are confident that, as land-based casino gaming expands successfully, lawmakers will be more inclined to continue the expansion into the world of Internet gaming.
 They point out that the Federal Court of Appeals has already ruled that online gaming isn’t covered by the Wire Act and UIGEA is open to a court challenge.

 In Pennsylvania casino activists are banking on Senator Jay Costa to push the cause of expanded gambling in the state.
 Costa is the leading proponent of gaming activity in Pennsylvania.
 Pennsylvania is presently home to 12 brick-and-mortar casinos including one each in Pittsburgh and Philadelphia and others in both rural and populated centres.
 Advocates see gambling as a money-maker and want to expand the options within the state.
 They do not, however, foresee healthy opportunities for new land-based casino centres and are therefore looking at online gambling opportunities.